amaldevp/RoughSketchSimplification/README.md

 Please follow the instructions given in corresponding "Information.txt" for executing the program.

-Please go through "Assumptions.txt" before using the program to avoid unnecessary errors.
+Please go through "Assumptions.txt" before using the program, to avoid unnecessary errors.

 The program requires CGAL (tested with 4.7) and OpenCV.